 4. Risk Management

-Breakthrough products are not all successful – it is important to adopt appropriate risk management in developing a breakthrough product.
+Breakthrough products are not all successful – it is important to adopt appropriate risk management steps when developing a breakthrough product.

-Above all else, it is important to be able to get consumers to easily understand the product and accept it easily.
-If the product concept is difficult to understand, it can lead to failure.
+Above all else, it is important to be able to get consumers to easily understand the product and accept it.
+If the product concept is difficult to understand, that can lead to failure.

 Food for Thought: Innovative Products of 2018

-Listed below are some innovative products that revolutionized consumer preference and changed the landscape of the market.
+Listed below are some innovative products of 2018 that revolutionized consumer preferences and changed the landscape of the marketplace.